-State senator wants to shield people from gun control laws by making them all militia members
+State senator wants to shield people from gun-control laws by making them all militia members

 The bill speaks to the lengths to which legislators may go to make a political statement regarding potential federal gun laws through unorthodox local initiatives, according to experts.

-Adam Winkler, professor at UCLA School of Law who specializes in constitutional law and Second Amendment, said the bill is part of a larger trend of conservative states pushing to make strong political statements opposing gun control, amid mounting calls for regulation.
+Adam Winkler, a professor at UCLA School of Law who specializes in constitutional law and the Second Amendment, said the bill is part of a larger trend of conservative states pushing to make strong political statements opposing gun control, amid mounting calls for regulation.

 “There is an increasing number of red states where laws are being proposed or passed to prevent federal laws from operating in those states,” he said.

-The bill, sponsored by several republican senators, including Sen. Dwight A. Loftis, Josh Kimbrell, Billy Garrett, and Tom Rice and first introduced by Corbin in February, claims that all militia members “shall have the right to possess and keep all arms- including rifles, shotguns, handguns and magazines” acquired by South Carolina residents as of Dec.
+The bill, sponsored by several Republican senators, including Sens.
+Dwight A. Loftis, Josh Kimbrell, Billy Garrett and Tom Rice, and first introduced by Corbin in February, claims that all militia members “shall have the right to possess and keep all arms,” including rifles, shotguns, handguns and magazines, acquired by South Carolina residents as of Dec.
 31, 2020.

-This week, a Senate subcommittee approved the bill on party lines and moved to a full committee meeting on Wednesday.
+This week, a Senate subcommittee approved the bill on a party-line vote and moved it to a full committee meeting on Wednesday.

 Winkler argued that however controversial the proposal may be, it lacks constitutional basis because federal laws have supremacy and Congress has the power to organize and regulate state militias.